Skip to content

 2: Anchorage to Valdez – Alaska

-The road trip from Anchorage to Valdez takes travellers on Alaska’s Glenn and Richardson highways.
-This trip is over 480 kilometres long and takes about 7 hours to drive straight through.
-There are many vistas and attractions along the way, however, which can expand the drive into a weekend road trip in the USA’s northmost state.
+The journey from Anchorage to Valdez takes travellers to Alaska’s Glenn and Richardson highways.
+It is over 480 kilometres long and takes about 7 hours to drive straight through.
+However, many vistas and attractions along the way can make the drive into a weekend road trip in the USA’s northmost state.

 40 minutes after leaving Anchorage, visitors will come across Eagle River Nature Center.
 Here, you can access Chugach State Park to see Alaska’s stunning glacial rivers and valleys.
-Hiking and ski trails are available here for those who want to get a closer look at the cliffs and waterfalls at the park.
+Hiking and ski trails are available for those who want to get a closer look at the park’s cliffs and waterfalls.

 Road Trips in the USA - Alaska